lingshan033/Code_DCS/README.md

 # Option Pricing with Dynamic Conditional Skewness

 ## Introduction
-This repository contains the MATLAB and Stata code accompanying the paper "Option Pricing with Dynamic Conditional Skewness".
+This repository contains the MATLAB and Stata code accompanying the paper _Option Pricing with Dynamic Conditional Skewness_.
 The code includes implementations for calculating option prices using the Dynamic Conditional Skewness model, as well as scripts for generating various figures and tables presented in the paper.

 ## Contents
 - `Data/`: Folder containing the datasets used in the models.
 Due to database access restrictions, the file `date20070501_20220507_r_RS_RV.mat` and file concerning option data are not publicly available.
 However, we provide data of Cboe SKEW Index and Cboe Volatility Index.